Santt99/santt99/README.md

 ## Hi there 👋

 ### My name is Santiago Juarez Badillo Chavez.
-I'm a Software Engineer based on México
+I'm a Software Engineer based in México

 - 🌱 I’m currently learning React, Flutter and Firebase.